 Solution: if you can hack the Sonoff socket, add a new firmware, then it behaves like a Philips Hue Bridge (yes, right, like a Hue Bridge/Hub and unfortunately not like a Hue light) and is recognized and embedded by Alexa in the Echo Plus without any skill or app.
 This works very well, so from Alexa’s point of view about 10-15 Hue Bridges are activated.

 Open the connector housing, unscrew PCB, solder 4 pinheaders, connect to PC via USB adapter and flash the Tasmota firmware with Arduino IDE.
 In userconfig.h set network data and at least your own Friendly Name, Philips Hue Emulation.
 Remove the cable, screw it off and then plug into the socket and search in Alexa.

 Since November 2017: Alexa can now control all devices that are integrated via it, whether on the internal hub or via apps with simple routines, e.g. Timed.
-This is quite a class, because now you can set lamp groups with different dimming values per lamp by routine, by voice command or time-controlled.
+This is quite cool, because now you can set lamp groups with different dimming values per lamp by routine, by voice command or time-controlled.

 Alexa can now use the Echo Plus to connect the Philips Hue lamps

 and the IKEA Tradfri lights on/off directly and without their expensive hub and without an external app.
 (The Tradfri luminaires are available in warm white, or in warm to cold white adjustable, and in color.
 I find the solid warm white too yellow and therefore prefer the slightly more expensive but adjustable luminaires).

 As mentioned above, Alexa does not understand push commands, so no external switches, dimmers or motion sensors from these series go directly.
 To do this, you always need the app (and always – unfortunately – the respective hub/gateway)